Rowena Piers

 Background

-Rowena is a mixed-methods researcher in applied psychology, passionate about harnessing digital solutions to support youth mental health, particularly for populations underrepresented within current research.
-She currently works as a postdoctoral research associate and the site coordinator for the Contextual Mental Health research group, where she supports a variety of multidisciplinary research projects.
-Within her current work, Rowena often uses both qualitative and quantitative approaches, including Ecological Sampling Methodology (ESM) / Ecological Momentary Assessment (EMA).
-Her key research interests include digital mental health, participatory research methods, coproduction and codesign, intersectionality and inequalities, and adolescent development.
+As a mixed-methods researcher in applied psychology, my research explores how young people use technology for their mental health needs, as well as the development and evaluation of digital interventions to support youth mental health, particularly among marginalised populations who may be underrepresented in current research.
+At the University of Edinburgh, I work as a postdoctoral research associate and the site coordinator for the Contextual Mental Health research group, where I support a variety of multidisciplinary research projects.
+Within my current work, I often use both qualitative and quantitative approaches, including participatory and arts-based approaches, as well as Ecological Sampling Methodology (ESM) / Ecological Momentary Assessment (EMA).
+My key research interests include digital mental health, participatory research methods, coproduction and codesign, intersectionality and inequalities, and adolescent development.

 Qualifications